Discover folk - the CRM for people-powered businesses

 2. Create your first pipeline

 Setting up your first sales pipeline is a critical step in getting to know your new CRM effectively.
-For small businesses, this pipeline should include stages that reflect your sales process, such as Lead Generation, Initial Contact, Proposal Sent, Negotiation, and Closed Deal.
+For sales teams, this pipeline should include stages that reflect your sales process, such as Lead Generation, Initial Contact, Proposal Sent, Negotiation, and Closed Deal.
 Customizing these stages to fit your specific business needs will help you track progress and manage customer relationships more efficiently.

 3. Onboard your team